Emergency response guide Planning for emergencies

 Threats and Violence

-- Western’s Safety Assessment Team, which includes law enforcement, mental health professionals, medical professionals and others, identifies, assesses and manages situations that point towards probable or possible violent behaviors by individuals or groups.
+- The university maintains a collaborative, multi-disciplinary Safety Assessment (SAFE) Team that includes law enforcement, mental health professionals, medical professionals and others.
+This team identifies, assesses and manages situations indicating violent or potentially violent behaviors by any individual or groups affecting personnel associated with Western.

 - University Police are available to train campus departments or groups about violent behaviors.
 They provide two types of training: what to do during an active shooter scenario and recognizing and responding to behaviors of concern.
 See the behaviors video.